 My research interests lie at the intersection of applied behavioural economics and contemporary public policy concerns.
 In particular in household finance and financial decision making, using both microeconometric- and experimental methods.
 My research is generally concerned with cognitive biases and (sub)optimal financial choice, consumer irrationality, household consumption and wider applications to public policy.

 How Do Individuals Repay Their Debt?
 The Balance-Matching Heuristic (with John Gathergood, Neale Mahoney & Neil Stewart).
+Under review.